-If you have a Cray XC30 system, continue with For Cray XE or Cray XK Systems Only: Updating SMW Software on the Boot Root and Shared Root on page 78.
+If you have a Cray XC30 system, continue with Updating SMW Software on the Boot Root and Shared Root on page 75.

 4.7 For Cray XE or Cray XK Systems Only: Verifying Hardware Programmable Interface Controllers (PICs)

 Procedure 25.
 Verifying hardware Programmable Interface Controllers (PICs)